patrickpr/trapdirector/docs/01-install.md

 * MySQL / MariaDB

-Set up a new (or use existing) database (these commands should be run as root or database admin):
+Set up a new (or use existing) database (these commands should be run as root or a database admin):

 Create new database: